TheYoBots/Lishogi-Bot/README.md

 ## Setup Engine

 - Place your engine(s) in the `engine.dir` directory
-- In your `config.yml` file, enter the binary name as the `engine.name` field.
+- In your `config.yml` file, enter the binary name as the `engine.name` field.(In Windows you may need to type a name with ".exe", like "fairy-stockfish.exe")
 - Using this process any engine can be added to the bot.
 - **Note: The engine you add has to be running under the USI protocol, then only it will work**